 All about GMAT

+Any aspirant who is willing to pursue an MBA is familiar with the GMAT exam.
 Once you have resolved to appear for GMAT, you must have all the essential information about it.
-This article gives a complete overview of the GMAT exam.
+This article gives a complete overview of the newly introduced GMAT- Focus Edition exam and the latest changes in the exam pattern.

-GMAT (Graduate Management Admission Test) is an international-level entrance test utilized by thousands of B-schools across the world.
-It is developed and administered by GMAC (Graduate Management Admission Council).
-GMAT is accepted for admissions into MBA and other master degree programmes and is one of the most preferred exams for people who aspire to pursue masters abroad.
+GMAT (Graduate Management Admission Test) is an international-level entrance test accepted by more than 7,700 programs at over 2,400 business schools worldwide.
+It is developed and administered by the GMAC (Graduate Management Admission Council).
+GMAT is accepted for admission into MBA and other master's degree programs and is one of the most preferred exams for people who aspire to pursue a master's degree abroad.

 Almost 2 lakh candidates appear for the exam every year.
-It is held in 600+ test centres across 110+ countries worldwide.
-Alternatively, it can also be taken in remote-proctored mode at home.
-Through GMAT, students also getpersonalized recommendations for the most suitableprogrammes.
+It is held in 600+ test centers across 110+ countries worldwide.
+Alternatively, it can also be taken remotely proctored at home.
+Through GMAT, students also get personalized recommendations for the most suitable programmes.

-GMAT is scored in the range of 200-800, and is based on your performance in Quantitative and Verbal Reasoning sections.
-However, the scores of other two sections do impact your admission to a B-school.
+GMAT is scored in the range of 200-800 and is based on your performance in the Quantitative and Verbal Reasoning sections.
+However, the scores of the other two sections do impact your admission to a B-school.

 Syllabus for GMAT exam

-GMAT follows a specified syllabus, as given by the official authorities.
+GMAT follows a specified syllabus given by the official authorities.
 Here are the major topics that you ought to prepare for different sections of the exam:

 When is GMAT held?

-GMAT is held all throughout the year,and the aspirants can take the exam on their chosen date and time.
-The exam dates are released after every six months, and you can go for your next attempt after a gap of 16 days.
-You can opt for a test-centre based test or take it in remote-proctored mode at home.
+GMAT is held throughout the year, and the aspirants can take the exam on their chosen date and time.
+The exam dates are released every six months, and you can go for your next attempt after a gap of 16 days.
+You can opt for a test center-based test or take it in remote proctored mode at home.
 GMAT is conducted at 600+ test centers across 110+ countries of the world.

 Ideally, you should book or schedule your preferred exam date a few months before only.
-This will let you have a wider choice of dates to select from.
+This will give you a wider choice of dates from which to select.
 At the same time, you must keep track of the application deadlines of your target B-schools and time your exam date accordingly.
 Further, you can also reschedule or cancel your exam.

 Unlike most other entrance exams, you will get a confirmation letter for GMAT instead of an admit card.